Nicolas Johnson Charged In Car Arson Behind Jordan Bar

 Johnson was arrested for violating a restraining order against the vehicle’s owner days later.
 Police said they searched his cellphone, finding he made calls near the scene of the fire around the time it occurred.

+According to the criminal complaint, Johnson had been harassing the victim since their breakup, calling her five to six times a day despite her telling him that she doesn’t want to talk to him.
+She said she ignored a call from him on the day of the fire.

 In an interview with police, Johnson allegedly denied starting the fire and said he was in Le Sueur.
-Police said he ended the interview when he was told of the surveillance footage.MORE NEWS: Minneapolis DFL Endorses No Candidates In City's Mayoral Race
+Police said he ended the interview when he was told of the surveillance footage.MORE NEWS: COVID In Minnesota: 4 Deaths, 115 New Cases As Rate Of Community Spread Rises

 Johnson faces up to 10 years in prison if convicted.